ScratchContributors/bios/README.md

 ##### R4356th: Hi!
 I am R4356th, an SDS Translator, a PSTBF Translator, a Scratch Translator, Test and English Scratch Wiki Editor and I also have helped to code Scratch.
 I write stories, code websites and do other things.
 Thank you for reading this!

+##### solid_orange: I'm 11 years old and I LOVE SPORTS.
+I play travel softball for Carolina Thunder.
+I also play basketball and football.
+I'm an SDS curator.
+I'm a die-hard Braves fan and Clemson fan (Not a bandwagon because I've been a Clemson fan my whole life and I was born into it, my whole family are die-hard Clemson fans too.
+My family has 4 generations and counting in a row to graduate from Clemson.
+I also live in Northern South Carolina so they're my home team.)
+Everyone have a great day. :)

 ##### swim1016: Hi!
 I'm Swim1016, and I'm an SDS helper, a past FPC, and love to help around scratch in anyway I can!
 I love to give feedback!
 I love scratch, dance, swimming, and the color purple!

 ##### Sandstorm5: Hi there!
 I am known as Sandstorm5 on Scratch, but feel free to call me Saturn.
 I am a Welcoming Committee Curator/Manager, a past SDS Helper, a Wiki Editor and I help out on the forums.
 I try to help out as much as possible around Scratch!
 I have over 6 years of experience on this site and in the community.
 I like metal, robotics and cats.
 I hope whoever reads this has a nice day! <3